jessiejames/jessiejames.github.io/projects/ggj.md

 summary: Check out our team's game and results from the 2018 Global Game Jam competition!
 ---

-### RUNba Rush
+# RUNba Rush
 *These days EVERYTHING is a choking hazard for babies.
-Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death!*
+Help this preoccupied babysitter transmit the right signals to a series of malfunctioning RUNba sweepers before the toddler meets sudden death!*

 <br><br>